- Wildflower Preserve

 Lemon Bay Conservancy’s primary purpose for Wildflower is to protect and enhance the habitats within the preserve in order to provide a refuge for wildlife and opportunities for environmental education and scientific research.

-While the preserve has wonderful biological diversity today, the natural contours of the property have been heavily modified over time.
-Our long-range vision for Wildflower is to convert the existing golf course ponds into a series of interconnected wetlands and to restore the uplands to native habitats.
-We envision freshwater wetlands on the eastern side of the preserve transitioning to tidal wetlands on the western side.
+While the preserve had wonderful biological diversity when the Conservancy purchased it, the natural contours of the property had been heavily modified over time.
+Thanks to a partnership with the Southwest Florida Water Management District and NOAA, in early 2021, we completed a major habitat restoration project to convert the old golf course ponds into a series of interconnected wetlands and to restore the uplands to native habitats.
+There are expanded freshwater wetlands on the eastern side of the preserve transitioning to tidal wetlands on the western side.

 Wildflower is different from other nearby parks and preserves because it is owned by non-profit Lemon Bay Conservancy and is being managed and improved by LBC volunteers and community groups.
 We receive no county funding.
 Preserve improvements are funded by LBC members and contributors and by generous grants from our partners in conservation and preservation.